Cynergy Bank Conveyancing Panel Information

 I seldom receive a copy of a lender valuation any more.
 Does the extent of my Cynergy Bank conveyancing panel obligations extend to checking the valuation details where I am acting on a purchase with Cynergy Bank as the lender?

-Our membership of the Cynergy Bank conveyancing panel was revoked but was reinstated on appeal, do I need to include this information on my CQS application?
+Our membership of the Cynergy Bank conveyancing panel was terminated but was reinstated on appeal, do I need to disclose this information on my CQS application?

 You should supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not adversely impact your application but gives the Law Society viability as to what has happened.
+This should not adversely impact your firm’s application but gives the CQS team viability as to what has happened.

-Our practice is on the Cynergy Bank conveyancing panel and all set to complete a remortgage within the next few weeks.
-I can not locate a Legal Charge for the client to sign.
-Who do I contact at Cynergy Bank to obtain duplicate documents?
+Our practice is on the Cynergy Bank conveyancing panel and due to complete a purchase within the next week.
+My papers do not include a Legal Charge for the client to sign.
+Who do I contact at Cynergy Bank to request substitute deeds?

-You should communicate with Cynergy Bank to obtain standard documents.
-The The Council of Mortgage Lenders Handbook contains an express section for lenders to set out who to contact to obtain standard documents.
+You would be advised to get in touch with Cynergy Bank to obtain standard documents.
+The The Council of Mortgage Lenders Handbook has an express inquiry for banks to enumerate who to contact to obtain standard documents.
 Cynergy Bank in their Part 2’s state:

-Don’t forget to disclose your Cynergy Bank conveyancing panel number.
+Don’t forget to quote your Cynergy Bank conveyancing panel number.

 Find a Lawyer on the Cynergy Bank Solicitor Panel